 There are unique research opportunities in the AER team, with a wealth of medico-legal data in Avant’s files.
 It’s been fascinating to examine the data to look for trends and insights according to claim type or specialty.

-Doctor in Training Advisory Council (DiTAC).
+Early Career Doctor Advisory Council (ECDAC).

-The DiT Medical Adviser also chairs the DiTAC, a group of DiT members who help Avant understand the challenges facing trainees and how best to support these members.
+The DiT Medical Adviser also chairs the ECDAC, a group of DiT members who help Avant understand the challenges facing trainees and how best to support these members.
 Being part of this advisory council has allowed me to collaborate with my peers from a variety of specialities around the country.

 A unique opportunity